 That’s why Brown County was designated as an Indiana Cultural District in 2012.
 Brown County is an acknowledged destination for visual arts, music, performing arts and a variety of cultural activities.

-Studios filled with pottery, glass, leather and more dot the Arts Village.
+Studios filled with pottery, glass, leather and more dot downtown Nashville’s Arts Village.
 Fine art galleries provide the opportunity to indulge in the works of artists past and present.
 Public art is scattered throughout the village.
 The tradition of campfire jams takes center stage; you’ll find musicians gathering and performing at coffee shops, breweries, restaurants and wineries.

 Looking to hone your skills?
 Demonstrations, classes and workshops are offered year round.